Videogame: Five Nights at Freddy's

 - Dangerous Workplace: In the day the place should be safe.
 By night the four killer mascots will haunt the restaurant and stuff the night watch in a Freddy suit full of animatronic parts.

 - Darkness Equals Death: If you let the power drain too early in the night, Freddy walks into your office unopposed.
-Unless you're extremely close to the end of the night, death is unavoidable at this point.
+Unless you're very close to the end of the night, death is unavoidable at this point.

 - Daylight Horror: Implied by the Phone Guy's account of The Bite of '87, stating it as the reason why the characters are no longer allowed to roam during the day.
 It also heavily implies that The Bite took place during the business hours of the restaurant, in front of many children and parents.
 This is confirmed in the prequel, where Phone Guy mentions that, before the pizzeria closes, a birthday party will be held in the daytime...